Provably Data-driven Multiple Hyper-parameter Tuning with Structured Loss Function: Proofs of

 \subsection{Data-driven Weighted Group Lasso}

-\begin{proof}[Proof of \Cref{thm:group-lasso}] The proof is fairly similar to the previous.
-The only difference is how we describe $f$ as polynomials since the function is no longer piecewise polynomial.
+\begin{proof}[Proof of \Cref{thm:group-lasso}] The proof is similar to the previous.
+The only difference is how we describe $f$ using polynomials since the function is no longer piecewise polynomial.
 This is possible by adding extra $\nu_1, \ldots, \nu_p$ scalar variable and write:

 with polynomial constraints:

 The corresponding first-order formula is given by:

 where $T_1$ and $T_2$ are: